Curious what the signs of an emotionally distant husband are?

 An emotionally distant husband can make you feel so alone; even in his presence.
 And while it can take some marriages down, it doesn’t have to mean the end.

-If you want to save your marriage, then check out this quick video on how to Mend Your Marriage.
+If you want to save your marriage, then check out this quick video on how to Mend Your Marriage (click to watch on their site).
 It’s from renowned marriage guru Brad Browning and he’s literally helped save thousands of marriages (many that were probably in worse shape).

 Is the emotional distance permanent or temporary?

 Before we get into the emotionally distant husband signs, it’s worth asking whether his behavior is new or if he’s always been this way?

 A temporary emotional distance typically happens following some sort of traumatic event like:

 - The death of a close friend or loved one

 - Something that makes him feel like a failure (such as a job loss)